lideming/MusicCloud/README.md

 # MusicCloud

-MusicCloud is a website allowing users to upload music and play music.
+MusicCloud is a music website.

 This repo contains the frontend parts of MusicCloud.

+[Backend source repo](https://github.com/lideming/MusicCloudServer) is also on GitHub.

+## Features

+* Music player
+* Single-page application
+* Upload and manage tracks
+* Tracklists on the cloud
+* Lyrics with translation and ruby annotations, extended from LRC.
+* Comment and discussion

+## Configure Build

+Modify `src/Settings.ts` for API location, debug options etc.

 ## Build

-First install development dependencies:
+Ensure development dependencies are installed:

 ```
 npm install -g rollup
 npm install
 ```

-Then start the building process:
+Start the building process:

 ```
 npm run build
 ```

-Now `bundle.js` should be generated from typescript files.
+Then `bundle.js` should be generated from source files.

+## Deploy

+Copy `index.html` and `bundle.js` to the static website folder (see `staticdir` in [server side configration](https://github.com/lideming/MusicCloudServer/blob/master/appsettings.json)).

+Note that `style.css` is included in `bundle.js`.

+## Reusable Components

+* [webfx](https://github.com/lideming/webfx) - Web UI framework with utilities and basic views
+* `src/Lyrics.ts` - Lyrics parser (LRC compatible)